COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     ; paper.
 This was originally hard coded to 0.1, which leads massive ; stars to potentially have extended main sequence lifetimes. rejuv_fac=1.0

+    ; rejuvflag toggles between the original BSE prescription for MS mixing and ; lifetimes of stars (equation 80) and a more correct version that uses only the ; MS lifetime of stars (flag 1)
+    ; default=1
+    rejuvflag=1